Anoncheg1/selected-window-contrast/README.md

 # selected-window-contrast
-Configure contrast between text and background to mark selected window and mode-line.

-Allow to adjust brightness of text and background for selected and not selected window.
+Allow to set color of background and text by comparing their brightness.
+This is useful for changing themes during the daytime and for highlighting selected window.
+Just loop windows at frame and change colors.

-Allow to increase and decrease constrast between text and background separately.
+Also working for modeline.

 # Usage for selected window
 ```Elisp